viaacode/documentation-jekyll/docs/instroom/sip/minimale_sip_0.1.md

 </details>

 {% include_relative _metadata.liquid  %}

-# meemoo SIP specification - version 0.1

-## Abstract
+# Abstract

 The meemoo Submission Information Package (henceforth SIP) specification describes how data and metadata should be packaged when delivered to meemoo for ingest.
-It can be used to create SIPs of simple (i.e. consisting of a single media file and accompanying metadata files) objects.
+It can be used to create SIPs consisting of a single media file and accompanying metadata files.
-Furthermore, it establishes a common base for the development of so-called content profiles or SIP extensions for the ingest of specific use-cases (e.g. newspapers, 3D objects etc.).
+Furthermore, it serves as a generic base for content-specific subprofiles for the ingest of specific use-cases (e.g. newspapers, 3D objects etc.).

+# Introduction

+Digital collections contain a wealth of content and information stored in various types of digital file formats accompanied by metadata defined in a variety of standards.
+This poses a challenge for digital archives seeking a scalable way to ingest and disseminate an ever-growing number of digital objects.
+As a digital archive for over 160 content partners, we at meemoo encounter this challenge on a daily basis.
+This has led to the development of the current SIP specification, in an attempt to standardize the delivery of (media) content and metadata by meemoo's content partners.

+In this introduction we include a high-level conformance section of standards and requirements for implementers.
+This is followed by a section of terminology definitions and a section about the data types in the meemoo SIP.
+In the final section we introduce a fictional use-case of meemoo's SIP specification that we will use as a running example throughout the text.

-## Overview
+## Conformance

-<mark>TO DO</mark>

-## Notations, Use of Standards/Schemas and Terminology

-### Standards
+Except sections explicitly marked as non-normative, all guidelines, examples and notes in this specification are to be considered normative.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 This specification adheres to a number of standards and metadata schemas referenced below.